Cabbage moths are notorious pests in vegetable gardens. They mainly go after cruciferous vegetables.

 Cabbage moths target brassica plants.
 These include cabbage, broccoli, cauliflower, kale, collard greens, and Brussels sprouts [2].
 They may also occasionally feed on other leafy greens.

-If you notice chewed leaves, holes in foliage, or black droppings (frass) on your brassica plants, cabbage moth larvae may be to blame.
+Cabbage moth larvae may be to blame if you notice chewed leaves, holes in foliage, or black droppings (frass) on your brassica plants.
 Infestations can lead to stunted plant growth, reduced yield, and unsightly plants.

 How to Get Rid of Cabbage Moths Naturally